Can I Sue My Wedding Photographer?

 A party's failure to perform the terms of a contract is called a breach.
 Depending on the contract's terms, a breach can occur when a party fails to perform their obligations on time or provide goods or services that meet the quality standards set forth in the contract.

 In your case, you can show that the wedding photographer breached the contract.
 They failed to perform their obligations by showing up at the last minute — at least they weren't a no-show — and weren't at the reception for the amount of time they were supposed to be.
-They failed in both places to take photos that they were supposed to take.
+They failed in both places to take the photos they were supposed to take.

 Remedies for Breach of Contract